CompBiochBiophLab/Tools/intro.md

-# Welcome to your Jupyter Book
+# Welcome to the CBBL Tools

-This is a small sample book to give you a feel for how book content is structured.
+This is a repository of (hopefully) useful tips to work in computational biochemistry projects.
+The material is highly heterogeneourThis is a small sample book to give you a feel for how book content is structured.
 It shows off a few of the major file types, as well as some sample content.
 It does not go in-depth into any particular topic - check out [the Jupyter Book documentation](https://jupyterbook.org) for more information.